GUIDELINES FOR UNDERGRADUATE STUDENTS

 When and how do I declare a Major?

 You must declare a major before completing 60 semester units.
-To declare a Major/Minor/Option, schedule an advisement appointment with the faculty or professional staff advisor of the new major department/college.
-If all pre requisites and department requirements are met, the faculty or professional staff advisor will submit your request to change your student record to the Registrar’s Office through the Advisor Request System (ARS).
+To declare a Major/Minor/Option, schedule an advisement appointment an advisor in the college advising center for your major of interest.
+If all prerequisites and department requirements are met, the faculty or professional staff advisor will submit your request to change your student record to the Registrar’s Office through the Advisor Request System (ARS).

 How do I declare a Dual Major?